bellomarini/Gaia2020/README.md

   - GAIA.ENCODE\_RELATIONAL\_QUERY : from a database schema and a conjunctive query, we encode the restriction of the schema that is used by that query.
   - GAIA.PROFILE\_TRANSFORMATION : from a database schema and a conjunctive query, we individuate the restriction of the schema that is used by the query.
 For each laconic schema mapping in the repository, for the LHS and for the RHS, we calculate the number of homomorphisms from that schema mapping to the restriction of the schema defined by the conjunctive query.
 We store the pair (homo\_LHS, homo\_RHS) as a profile for the conjunctive query.
 The idea is that the number of homomorphisms from a given portion of a schema to all the homomorphisms, profiles the portion of the schema.
   - GAIA.SEARCH\_TRANSFORMATION : from a database schema and a conjunctive query denoting a part of it, we individuate all the laconic schema mappings that are best suited for that.
 In particular, we pick up a sample of the available schema mappings and calculate the number of homomorphisms from the LHS and the RHS to each of those mappings.
 We then individuate the profile that is most similar to the calculated sample profile.
 For the so individuated profile, we report all the schema mappings, ranked according to the number of homomorphisms.
+The ones with less homomorphisms are assumed to be more suitable.
+  - GAIA.SEARCH\_TRANSFORMATION\_INDEX : from a database schema and a conjunctive query denotina a part of it, we individuate all the laconic schema mappings that are best suited for it.
+In particular, we pick up the available laconic mappings that are more similar to the portion of schema (source, target or both) involved in the transformation.
+The similarity is evaluated on the basis of the INDEX table described in the INDEX section.
+Among the top-k similar mappings, we calculate all the homomorphisms from each of them to the involved schema(s).
+We report all the schema mappings, ranked according to the number of homomorphisms.
+The ones with less homomorphisms are assumed to be more suitable.

 Types of mappings
 -----------------